top of page

 Due to gravity, your blood has a tendency to gather in your lower extremities.

-However, the pressure that compression wear places on those lower extremities can improve the blood flow of deoxygenated blood back towards your heart, and thus improves your overall oxygenation as a result.
+However, the pressure that compression gear places on those lower extremities can improve the blood flow of deoxygenated blood back towards your heart, and thus improves your overall oxygenation as a result.

-Not only does compression wear help athletes during activity, but many notice benefits in the days following that activity, as well.
+Not only does compression gear help athletes during activity, but many notice benefits in the days following that activity, as well.

 No person that is active escapes the inevitable pain of muscle soreness.